"Truly Impressive"

 n

-This book is the first comprehensive examination of industrial policy in 35 years.
+This is the first comprehensive book on industrial policy in English in 35 years.

-Ironically, America used to understand all the policies it has since lost touch with.
-Contrary to myth, pre-WWII America was, in modern language, a developmental state.
-The U.S. only abandoned this knowledge, for political rather than economic reasons, during the Cold War.
+Ironically, the U.S. used to understand all the policies it has since lost touch with.
+For example, pre-WWII America was protectionist, and the U.S. only abandoned this policy, for political rather than economic reasons, during the Cold War.

 THE AUTHORS